Luno33/static-hosting/readme-assets/getting-started-remote-guide.md

 If you did not buy a domain yet, you can buy it from https://www.namecheap.com/, https://www.godaddy.com/, https://domains.google/, etc...

-When you have one, set up your CDN to point at your VPS IP address.
+When you have one, set up your CDN to point at your VPS IP address for the domain you've chosen, for this guide it would be `website1prod.com`, `website2prod.com`.

+Umami will be just one instance that can serve all of your website.
+To work, it needs it's own subdomain on one of the domains you already own, so choose one of your domain that will be used for the `tracking` subdomain.

+In this case I've chosen the `website1prod.com` domain to have the `tracking` subdomain, so point `tracking.website1.prod` to your VPS IP address.

 ## Step 6